Home » What Is a Dogs Normal Temperature and When to Worry

 Safe Methods for Cooling Down an Overheated Dog

 Knowing how to cool down an overheated dog is crucial.
 A dog’s body temperature should be between 101 to 102.5 degrees Fahrenheit.
-But, when it gets too high, you must act fast.
+But, when it This is exactly what we did with the dog in Spain, and it worked.
+The key is to cool gradually — not with ice or freezing cold water, which can cause shock.

 Common Causes of Temperature Fluctuations in Dogs